Fees and charges Responsibility pre-transition to NDIS Responsibility post-transition to NDIS

 Basic Care Subsidy

-Must be Agency managed.
+Must be Agency-managed.

 Accommodation Supplement

-Must be Agency managed.
+Must be Agency-managed.

 Other Supplements

-Must be Agency managed.
+Must be Agency-managed.

 Means Tested Care Fee (MTCF)*

-(Income Tested Care Fee)
+(Also known as Income Tested Care Fee)

-*means tested by Services Australia.
+*Means tested by Services Australia.

-Resident NDIS – funded in a participant’s plan.
+NDIS – funded in your plan.

 Can be:

-• Self-managed
+• self-managed

 Daily Accommodation Payment / Daily Accommodation Contribution / Accommodation Charge